standardhealth/argo-docs/docs/studies.md

 ### Study Design

-The study involves inpatient use of HCQ and its effect on two outcomes:

-* Invasive mechanical ventilation (IVM)
-* Inpatient death

-IMV serves as a proxy for serious, life-threatening disease, as opposed to "mild" disease.

-The study involves two study cohorts (those receiving or not receiving HCQ), as depicted below:
+The study involves inpatient use of HCQ and its effect on disease severity.
+The study involves two study groups (those receiving or not receiving HCQ), as depicted below:

 ![Hydroxycholoroquine cohort pathways](img/hydroxy_cohorts.png)

+Three outcomes are considered:

+1. Discharge without being placed on mechanical ventilation during stay
+2. Discharge after invasive mechanical ventilation (IVM) during stay
+3. Inpatient death

+These outcomes correspond to three levels disease severity.
+They are retrospective over the entire patient visit and captures the worst severity of illness during the visit.
+The study uses mechanical ventilation as a proxy for severe but not fatal disease.
+If the patient succumbs to the disease, they would be classified as outcome 3, regardless of whether they were ventilated during the stay.

+[Siddiqi and Mehra](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7118652/) have proposed a staging system for COVID-19 aligned to the stages of the disease, from early infection (Stage 1) to pulmonary involvement (Stage 2) to systemic hyperinflammation (Stage 3).
+This system focuses of the progression, rather than the severity of the disease, although clearly the two are related.

 ### Cohorts

+#### Definitions

 * `COVID-19-positive`: clinical Dx of confirmed COVID-19 OR COVID-19 confirmatory lab test [1]
 * `COVID-19-positive-date`: earliest of (first confirmatory specimen collection date or first physician Dx)